aidanscannell/academic-kickstart/content/post/bayesian-machine-learning/index.md

 markup = "blackfriday"
 +++

+In this post I want to introduce some of (what I feel are) the main concepts in Bayesian machine learning.
+I am hoping that

+It took me a while to understand them and link them together into a coherent story but once I did it was the start of a love story. so I am hoping that this post provides intuition an easy to understand explains the key concepts and links them together in an easy to understand way.

 In this post I want to introduce the main concepts in Bayesian machine learning.
 It took me a while to understand some of the concepts in Bayesian ML and how they link together, so I am hoping that this post explains the key concepts and links them together in an easy to understand way.
 I've decided to walk through what I believe are the main concepts and I introduce simple examples to help explain some of the concepts.